 At each financial reporting date, liability adequacy tests are performed to ensure the adequacy of the insurance contract liabilities net of related DAC.
 In performing these tests, current best estimates of future contractual cash flows and claims handling and administration expenses, as well as investment income from the assets backing such liabilities, are used.
 Any deficiency is immediately charged to profit or loss.

-c) Insurance contracts (continued)
+Annual Report & Financial Statements For the year ended 31st December 2018 c) Insurance contracts (continued)

 Recognition and measurement (continued)